 Multipurpose Marine Cadastre Outcomes

-- The Mid-Atlantic Regional Council on the Ocean (MARCO) Mapping and Planning Portal, developed by The Nature Conservancy under a contract with the Virginia Coastal Zone Management Program, contains a compilation of state and local data for regional CMSP efforts from New York to Virginia.
+- The Mid-Atlantic Ocean Data Portal contains a compilation of data to inform regional marine planning from New York to Virginia.
 To inform such regional planning efforts, authoritative federal spatial data were also required.
-The MARCO Mapping and Planning Portal directly accesses federal data that are produced, maintained, and made available through the Cadastre.
-By using web services from the Cadastre, The Nature Conservancy reduced the costs associated with collecting and processing spatial data, while providing state, regional, and local practitioners with the most accurate information.
+The MARCO Mid-Atlantic Ocean Data Portal directly accesses federal data that are produced, maintained, and made available through marine cadastre.
+By using web services from marine cadastre, the MARCO project team reduced the costs associated with collecting and processing spatial data, while providing state, regional, and local practitioners with the most accurate information.

-- The Nature Conservancy is collaborating with several partners to develop a web-based source of data to support CMSP in the northeastern United States from Maine to Connecticut.
-The Northeast Ocean Data Portal is a decision support and information system for managers, planners, scientists and project proponents involved in coastal and marine spatial planning.
+- A similar effort is underway in the Northeast.
+The Northeast Ocean Data Portal is a decision support and information system for managers, planners, scientists and project proponents involved in marine planning.
 The Portal provides access to data, interactive maps, tools, and other information needed for decision making.
-Some of the data in the Portal are drawn from the Cadastre, and the Portal integrates these data with regional data sets into a format that is useful for regional-scale planning.
+Some of the data in the Portal are drawn from marine cadastre, and the Portal integrates these data with regional data sets into a format that is useful for regional-scale planning.

-- The Cadastre project team is working closely with the National Ocean Council, regional planning bodies, and other agencies to develop systems for storing and distributing data required for CMSP processes.
+- The marine cadastre project team is working closely with the National Ocean Council, regional planning bodies, and other agencies to develop systems for storing and distributing data required for marine planning.

-Currently, the Multipurpose Marine Cadastre does not contain enough biodiversity data to support multi-objective planning efforts intended to address conservation.
-Following the success of the pilot project with biodiversity data from the eastern United States, The Nature Conservancy is collaborating with federal partners toward integrating more biodiversity data into the Cadastre.
-Adding these trusted data is essential for the Cadastre to support implementation of CMSPand other elements of the U.S. National Ocean Policy, which mandates multi-objective planning encompassing conservation.
+Currently, marine cadastre does not contain enough biodiversity data to support multi-objective planning efforts intended to address conservation.
+Following the success of the pilot project with biodiversity data from the eastern United States, The Nature Conservancy is collaborating with federal partners toward integrating more biodiversity data.
+Adding these trusted data is essential for marine cadastre to support implementation of marine planning and other elements of the U.S. National Ocean Policy, which mandates multi-objective planning encompassing conservation.
 Based on this pilot project, the following are among the key recommendations:

 - Trusted sources can provide value-added marine habitat and biodiversity data combined from disparate sources to fill authoritative source data gaps.

 - Trusted data sources can represent academic research, synthesis of academic and government research, or compiled information from stakeholders.
-Including these sources of information in CMSP processes will be required to effectively meet management objectives for diverse marine resource uses.
+Including these sources of information in marine planning processes will be required to effectively meet management objectives for diverse marine resource uses.